1212-qwas/Coursera-Capstone/Capstone Report.md

 *Figure 7 Toronto Apartment Price vs. Downtown Proximity*

+Looking at the plot, its very clear that any model we create is going to have trouble identifying prices when a house is close to downtown.
+Lets filter this plot by our room types and hopefully it will become much clearer.

-Next I am looking at the bedrooms, bathrooms and dens to identify correlations and trends without introducing our additional venue data.
+I am going to look at the bedrooms, bathrooms and dens to identify correlations and trends without introducing our additional venue data.
 Lets use the same plot as above to see if those characteristics can help us identify different price brackets close to downtown.

 ![Figure 8.
 Single Bedroom Apartments: Price vs Proximity to Downtown](./images/single_bedroom_price.PNG)